piinghel/ANN/README.md

 # ANN
-Project for the course Artificial Neural Networks at KU Leuven
+Project for the course Artificial Neural Networks and Deep Learning at KU Leuven